-The state's HOME program awards funding for the purpose of acquisition, rehabilitation and new construction of affordable housing.
+The state's HOME program awards funding for the purpose of acquisition, rehabilitation and new construction of affordable housing, as well as for Tenant Based Rental Assistance ("TBRA")..
 There is a cap of 10% of the HOME award plus program income to use on administration of the program.
-This amounts to \$301,697 as the cap on administration.
+This amounts to \$361,759 as the cap on administration.
 Additionally, in line with federal regulations (24 CFR 92.300), at least 15% of the total HOME allocation is set aside for investment in housing developed, sponsored, or owned by eligible Community Housing Development Organizations (CHDO).
 Finally, there is a cap of 5% of the HOME award that can be allocated toward CHDO operating assistance.

-NOTE: See the full PY19 HOME Annual Action Allocation Plan in the Grantee Unique Appendix
+NOTE: See the full PY20 HOME Annual Action Allocation Plan in the Grantee Unique Appendix